v1.1.19 · Minecraft 1.21.11 · Fabric · Java 21

 /dungeon zone test <zone-name> Instantly spawn all mobs for a zone in the current dungeon without triggering its activation flag — useful for testing placement in creative mode.

-💰 Dungeon Coins — /dungeon coin
+💰 Dungeon Coins — /dungeon coins

 Register persistent coin piles inside a dungeon.
 Each pile respawns automatically 5 seconds after the dungeon resets (when all players leave or die).